 St. Louis Brain Injury Lawyer & Brain Injury Attorney

-According to the Centers for Disease Control and Prevention (CDC), car accidents are responsible for over 14 percent of all brain injuries in the U.S.
+According to the Centers for Disease Control and Prevention (CDC), car accidents are responsible for over 14% of all brain injuries in the U.S.

 While car accidents can cause a wide variety of injuries, the head and the neck are particularly vulnerable.
 Even a minor car accident can cause serious head injuries.
-According to the Centers for Disease Control and Prevention (CDC), car accidents are responsible for over 14 percent of all brain injuries in the U.S. Brain trauma is difficult to treat, and victims face a lengthy recovery period.
-Some victims cannot return to work and can never have the same active lifestyle they has prior to the injury.
+According to the Centers for Disease Control and Prevention (CDC), car accidents are responsible for over 14% of all brain injuries in the U.S. Brain trauma is challenging to treat, and victims face a lengthy recovery period.
+Some victims cannot return to work and can never have the same active lifestyle they have before the injury.
 In this post, we will highlight the four most common brain injuries that result from car accidents.

-The reason that brain injuries can become complex for car accident compensation is that sometimes the damage from a car accident-related brain injury will not surface until later.
-Often, the full consequences of a brain injury take time to show, and if you don’t know that you have been injured or have the proper tests done after the accident, then there is no way to anticipate what type of medical treatment you may need or consequences you can suffer as time goes on.
+The reason that brain injuries can be complicated for car accident compensation is that sometimes the damage from a car accident-related brain injury will not surface until later.
+Often, the full consequences of a brain injury take time to show.
+If you don’t know that you have been injured or have the proper tests done after the accident, then there is no way to anticipate what type of medical treatment you may need or consequences you can suffer as time goes on.

-So, if you are in a car accident in Missouri and you hit your head, it is imperative that you seek medical attention.
-Even if you think it is nothing serious, there is the potential that it could be and you might not know.
-If you don’t investigate and have the proper testing done, there is no way to be aware of brain swelling, internal bleeding or to know if you will suffer from a brain injury in the future.
+So, if you are in a car accident in Missouri, and you hit your head, you must seek medical attention.
+Even if you think it is nothing serious, there is the potential that it could be, and you might not know.
+If you don’t investigate and have the proper testing done, there is no way to be aware of brain swelling, internal bleeding, or to see if you will suffer from a brain injury in the future.

 Seek Medical Attention ASAP